View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

 - people with chronic medical conditions

-- those whose immune systems are compromised from conditions such as HIV or cancer
+- those with compromised immune systems from conditions such as HIV or cancer

-If your infant is less than 3 months old, has a rectal temperature of 100.4°F (38°C), seems lethargic, irritable, uninterested in eating, having difficulty breathing or appears ill, take your baby to see a doctor immediately.
+If your infant is less than 3 months old, has a rectal temperature of 100.4°F (38°C) or higher, seems very drowsy, is irritable, won't eat, has difficulty breathing, or appears ill, take your baby to see a doctor immediately.

-Symptoms of sepsis in newborns and young babies include:
+Other symptoms of sepsis in newborns and infants include:

 - decreased tone (floppiness)

-- changes in heart rate — either faster than normal (early sepsis) or significantly slower than usual (late sepsis, usually associated with shock)
+- changes in heart rate — either faster than normal (early sepsis) or much slower than usual (late sepsis, usually associated with shock)

-- periods where the baby seems to stop breathing for more than 10 seconds (apnea)
+- periods when the baby seems to stop breathing for more than 10 seconds

 - change in skin color — becoming pale, patchy, and/or blue